Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Learning goals of the chapter

-- What is the relevance of testing simulation software
+- What is it important to test simulation software
 - What are the concepts of unit testing, integration testing and regression testing and how to write such tests for a simulation software
 - How to use the Python testing frameworks `pytest` and `unittest` to generate a automated testing workflow